+My technique for painting has evolved over a period of 25 years, by experimenting with using natural forces to control the paint rather than traditional tools, such as a brush or a palette knife.
 The goal is to re-create the intricate and complex patterns of nature, in a purely natural way.
-In effect, to create a natural event on the canvas, by using the same forces that have created the all life in the universe.
+In effect, to create a natural event on the canvas, by using the same forces that have created all life in the universe.

 My technique has changed over the past year.
 I’m no longer using water to thin my acrylic paint, but rather acrylic bases and other chemicals to enhance the way the various paints mix together.
-I found that water, while thinning, also dilutes the acyclic foundation of the paint which effects the way various types of paint react to each other.
+I found that water, while thinning, also dilutes the acrylic foundation of the paint which effects the way various types of paint react to each other.